storacha/filecoin-services/subgraph/API.md

 ## Overview

-The Pandora subgraph indexes data from the Pandora Service on the Filecoin network.
+The Warm Storage subgraph indexes data from the Warm Storage Service on the Filecoin network.
 It provides structured access to providers, data sets, piece, and data set Rails.

 ## Common Query Parameters